intel/gbs/docs/GBS.rst

 Q: 'gbs build' exits unexpectedly with errors: file XXXX from install of YYYYY conflicts with file from package ZZZZZ.

-A: This may be caused by a remote repo having been changed, you can specify `--clean` while running gbs build, like:
+A: This may be caused by a remote repo having been changed.
+You can specify `--clean` while running gbs build, like:

 ::